Loading...

 Innovation and Sustainability in the Packaging Industry

-The Packaging and Packaging Waste Regulation (PPWR) of 2024 introduces new regulations for all EU member states aimed at reducing packaging waste and improving recycling processes.
-These regulations set stricter requirements on packaging design principles, the use of recycled materials and minimum packaging sizes.
+The Packaging and Packaging Waste Regulation (PPWR) of 2024 introduces new regulations for all EU member states, aimed at reducing packaging waste and improving recycling processes.
+This regulation imposes stricter requirements on packaging design principles, the use of recycled materials, and the minimum dimensions of packaging.

-Optimum Group supports this transition to sustainable packaging solutions and helps companies comply with the new PPWR requirements, with innovation and environmental friendliness at the centre.
+Optimum Group supports this transition to sustainable packaging solutions and helps companies comply with the new PPWR requirements, focusing on innovation and environmental friendliness.

 Optimum Day 2024!